 Industrial maintenance is a growing field with a high demand.
 All manufacturing companies require someone to maintain the equipment on the shop floor in order to reduce down-time.
 Maintenance Technicians need a wide range of skills from electrical / hydraulic to welding to precision machining and everything in between.

-The Industrial Maintenance Mechanic Apprenticeship is a three-year program in which students attend courses in shortened semesters of only eight weeks in the fall and spring.
+The Industrial Maintenance Mechanic Apprenticeship is a three-year program in which students attend courses in the Fall and Spring semesters.
 The rest of the year the apprentice receives industrial maintenance training from a dedicated mentor at the hiring company.

 Industrial maintenance mechanics completing this program will have earned an A.A.S. degree in Mechatronics, three NIMS credentials, a certification from the Department of Labor that they are fully qualified for their occupation, and three years of experience.